 Step Sheet: Click here to download.

-After Party is another popular line dance being taught a lot right now.
-This line dance is danced to a couple of different songs.
+After Party has been around for a while, but it continues to be danced and is well-loved.
+It is danced to a couple of different songs.
 I’m not a huge fan of Tim McGraw’s “Truck Yeah” so I’ve included a demo and teach below that uses Little Big Town’s Pontoon.
 And Cindy McMichael is a great teacher anyway.
 Enjoy!

 4. American Kids